citoverse/cito/cran-comments.md

 ## R CMD check results
    Successfull R CMD checks under
 * Locally: Windows 11 (R x86_64 version)
 * Github actions:
   - MacOS -latest R-release
   - Ubuntu 20.04 R-release, R-oldrelease, and R-development
-  - Windows-latest R-release

 * Rhub:
   - Windows Server 2022, R-devel, 64 bit
 * Win-builder R-release, R-development, and R-oldrelease

-Github Windows-latest R-release fails.

-> Error: Error: <callr_remote_error: Failed to build source package 'igraph'>
-> in process 4736
-> -->
-> Failed to build source package 'igraph', stdout + stderr:

-This seems to be a temporary problem with the windows and I expect it to be gone in a couple of days.

 1 Note for all Win-builder logs: